ComponentKitchen/server-data-expansion/README.md

 * Run `node server/app.js`.
 * Open localhost:8000.
 * By default, server data is preloaded in the sample-ajax component.
+In the debugger's Network tab, note that the page loads 13 resources.
+The page source will show JSON embedded in the HTML.
 * If you remove `preload="url"` from the sample-ajax instance in index.html, the component will make a separate request to fetch data in the normal way.
+  The page will now load 14 resources.